 Among all other legal documents like the operating agreement, the Certificate of Formation is the most important for a Maine LLC.

-The Certificate of Formation is essential for making a limited liability company official in Maine as well as any other state they plan to do business with.
+The certificate is essential for making a limited liability company official in Maine and any other state they plan to do business with.

 It outlines key information such as: